-How to participate
+How to take part

-To participate in the MRNJAS you first need to submit your artwork to a regional show.
-The top 10 artworks from each region are selected by jury to be eligible to participate in the MRNJAS.
+To take part in the Manitoba Rural and Northern Juried Art Show, you first need to submit your artwork to a regional show.
+For more info, please contact the Visual Arts Coordinator, who will direct you to the region.
+A jury selected the top 10 artworks from each region to be eligible to take part in the MRNJAS.

 About the Regional Shows